LDSSA/heroku-model-deploy/README.md

 Take a quick note that we had to supply a header of `Content-Type:application/json` and json data of `{"unemployed": false}`.

-## Integrating with a scikit model
+### Integrating with a scikit model

 Now that we know how to get a python dictionary via the flask `get_json` function, we're at a point in which we can pick up where the last tutorial notebook left off!
-Let's tie it all together by
+Let's tie it all together by:

 1. Deserializing the model, columns, and dtypes
 1. Turn the new observation into a pandas dataframe
-1. Call predict_proba to get liklihood of survival of new observation
+1. Call `predict_proba` to get the likelihood of survival of the new observation

-### Deserialize model, prep observation, predict
+#### Deserialize model, prep observation, predict

 ```py
 import json